doctyper/reflexie/README.md

 Point Safari / Firefox / IE to [0.0.0.0:9090/runner](http://0.0.0.0:9090/runner).
 These pages will listen for changes to the testbed and reload accordingly.

 Right now the runner only tests one of the six files.
 Change it manually in `test/lib/tests.js`, line 174.

+### Caveats (so far)

+- clearfix + display: flex does not mix.
+Chrome start reporting weird values.
+The only workaround is to use overflow: hidden;